 Getting a Presumptive Service Connection for Disability Benefits

 In certain cases, you won’t need to provide actual proof that your active service directly caused your breathing problems.
 The VA calls this a “presumptive service connection,” and you need at least 90 days of continuous service to qualify.
-The VA lists several respiratory illnesses which are eligible for a presumptive service connection, including tuberculosis, lung cancer, and bronchiectasis.
-(For a full list of diseases that qualify for a presumptive service connection, click this link.)
+The VA lists several respiratory illnesses eligible for a presumptive service connection, such as tuberculosis, lung cancer, and bronchiectasis.
+(See a full list of diseases that qualify for a presumptive service connection.)

 You’ll also get a presumptive service connection if excessive radiation exposure caused your cancer of the pharynx or bronchiolo-alveolar carcinoma.
 Veterans face higher radiation exposure risks than civilians do for several reasons, including: